 Custom inputs

-Spacelift gives you full flexibility in integrating tools inside your workflow.
+Spacelift offers full flexibility for integrating tools inside your workflow.
 With our custom inputs feature, if you are integrating a third-party tool, we offer you the ability to define custom policies for it.

 See an example of how you can integrate security tools such as checkov, tfsec, terrascan, and kics.